Gibbs point process approximation: Total variation bounds using Stein's method: Couplings of spatial birth--death processes

 If $c=0$, we have $e_n=e_{n-1}+1/n=\sum_{i=1}^n1/i$, in particular $e_1=1$.
 For $c>0$, define $a_n=e_n-e_{n-1}$, $n\ge1$, assuming that the $e_n$ are finite.
 Then $p_n=(1+c/n)^{-1}$ yields

 Since $e_0=0$, the starting point is $a_1=e_1$.
-The general solution of (\ref{eq:rec}) is given by
+The general solution of (\ref{eqrec}) is given by

-for an arbitrary constant $C\in \R$.
+for an arbitrary constant $C\in\mathbb{R}$.

-A result in \cite{gs01}[Exercise 6, p.265] states that the sequence of expected return times is the smallest non-negative solution of (\ref{eq:rec-eq}), which yields that the $e_n$ are in fact finite and given by setting $C=0$.
+A result in \citet{gs01} [Exercise 6, page 265] states that the sequence of expected return times is the smallest nonnegative solution of (\ref{eqrec-eq}), which yields that the $e_n$ are in fact finite and given by setting $C=0$.
 We obtain for all $n\ge1$ that

 and